PraveenKumarMekala/save-consumer-information/README.md

 # save-consumer-information

-- Decrypts data emitted from consumer cars com.saveconsumer.info.service and saves in requested format
+- Decrypts data emitted from consumer cars service and saves in requested format
 - Decrypts and updates the requested consumer object
 - Encrypts and sends back all the consumer data